chiefonboarding/ChiefOnboarding/docs/Howto.md

 ![badge edit](static/badge-edit.png)

-On the right side, you will see an example of how it looks for the new hire.
-This, again, is for the webportal, but can be used for Slack as well.

 ### Admin to do items
 Sometimes, you or any of your colleagues need to do something for your new hire as well.
 With these items, you can automatically create a to do item for someone.
 You can assign it to someone and you can also notify someone else of this.